bplmaps/lmec-main-site/content/education/k12/professional-development.md

 ## Workshops and Courses

+### Small Bites 2022-2023
+Map Center Teacher Social

+#### Thursday, September 22, 2022, 3:00-5:30 pm

+Come by any time between 3:00 and 5:30 pm for free maps for your classroom, snacks, good conversation, and an introduction to all the Leventhal Map & Education Center has to offer for students and educators.
+Take advantage of our "print-a-map offer": choose a map from the thousands in our digital collection to have us print on our large format printer for the wall of your classroom.
+We hope to see you there!

 ### Visualizing Change in Boston: Using Digital Commonwealth Collections to Tell Stories of Places and Activism

 Using Digital Commonwealth Collections to Tell Stories of Places and Activism